MarcHoutreille/ASBL-Feriadart/README.md

 ## CONTACT page

 <br>
 This pages gives you the possibility to interact with the organization.
-Its a simple contact form that you will need to fill in to get in contact wit Feria d'Art.
+Its a simple contact form that you will need to fill in to get in contact with Feria d'Art.

 <br>